 The archaeological site of Classe lies on the port area of the ancient city of Classe.
 It encompasses a series of warehouses built on the banks of a canal and lined along a road paved with Euganean trachyte.

-The complex was probably built in the early 5th century AD, when Honorius decided to make Ravenna into the capital of the Western Roman Empire (402).
+The complex was probably built in the early 5th century AD when Honorius decided to make Ravenna into the capital of the Western Roman Empire (402).
 Consequently, it became necessary to build a structure that could receive, store and redistribute large amounts of goods and foodstuffs which were pouring into the new capital city of the Empire.

-Covering an area of 10.000 square metres, the archaeological park offers an insight into the ancient port of the 5th-6th century and retraces the route of the ancient travellers by reconstructing the most visited places by the workers of warehouses or by seafarers.
+Covering an area of 10.000 square metres, the archaeological park offers an insight into the ancient port of the 5th-6th century and retraces the route of the ancient travelers by reconstructing the most visited places by the workers of warehouses or by seafarers.

 Reopening: 21st March 2018

 From 21st March to 3rd June: every day 10am - 6.30pm

 From 4th June to 1st July: 10am - 6.30pm (only on Saturdays and Sundays)

 The archaeological site is closed in winter from 1st November until 20th March